mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 same and have similar characteristics.
 A minimal acoustic sensor fit has little processing capability and cannot be used to offset the underwater sensor penalty.
-Minimal acoustic sensors have an effective range of one kilometre and cost Cr10 per ton of the vessel’s hull.
+Minimal acoustic sensors have an effective range of one kilometer and cost Cr10 per ton of the vessel’s hull.
 ```

 ```